 A grade of "Incomplete" ("I") will be assigned if, due to exceptional circumstances and with the prior approval of the course instructor, a student is not able to complete the required coursework during the semester.
 The Seminary recognizes the pressures that students often face, and faculty members are committed to helping students succeed.
 The Seminary must ask, however, that students be diligent in communicating the need for additional time and in completing assignments in a timely manner when additional time is given.
+Incompletes cannot be granted after the last day of classes for the semester.

 Students who believe they meet the necessary conditions to be assigned an incomplete should secure a "Request for Incomplete" form from the academic office (also available on Populi) and complete the form in consultation with the course instructor no later than the final week of the semester.
 The form should include a description of the specific assignments that will need to be completed.
 The instructor should sign the form and assign a provisional grade for the student on the basis of work currently completed.
+The completed form must be submitted by the student to the Registrar no later than one week before the last day of classes for the semester.